Issues in Health Care Education /

 16 February 2012

-But that’s just the beginning of your career search.
+However you came to choose your career, it's great that you plan to go into the health care field.
+But making an initial decision is just the beginning of your career search.
 Shadowing health professionals is one of the most important parts of ensuring that the health professions career you choose is the best match for you.

 Hopefully, you will see and experience what a “day in the life” of a health care provider is like.
-If you’re simply meeting and talking—rather than actually shadowing them throughout the day—ask about what a “day in the life” is like.
+If you’re simply meeting and talking—rather than actually shadowing them throughout the day—ask about what their days are like.